alercebroker/pipeline/training/lc_classifier_ztf/ATAT_ALeRCE/README.md

 python inference_ztf.py ztf_ff
 ```

 This generates a file called `predictions_times.pt` within each trained model's files.
-To review the results, utilize the `notebooks/plot_metrics_times.ipynb`, `notebooks/classification_metrics.ipynb`, and `notebooks/confusion_matrices.ipynb` notebooks, which plot the evaluated F1 score metric over time, report the metrics, and show the confusion matrices, respectively.
+You could use the `notebooks/vis_results/ATAT_results_windows_v3.ipynb` to understand how obtain the metrics.
+It is just a notebook example that can variety depeding on you processing used (e.g. windows, logspace, linspace, etc...).